finale-lua/luaosutils/README.md

 ### download_url

 Downloads the contents of a url to a Lua string.
 The URL can be text or binary.
 The Lua string acts as a data buffer for the download and can be subsequently saved as a file (binary or text).
-The funciton uses the HTTPS protocol.
-On Windows, HTTPS protocal is explicitly required in the code.
+The function uses the HTTPS protocol.
+On Windows, HTTPS protocol is explicitly required in the code.
 On macOS, requiring HTTPS protocol is the default user setting.

 |Input Type|Description|
 |----------|-----------|